 - Graduate Diploma of Counselling and Integrated Psychotherapy

-If you're interested in something else, it would be best to send your enquiry to the school which you plan to enrol in to find out if they are VSL approved.
+If you're interested in something else, it would be best to send your enquiry to the training provider of your choice to find out if they are VSL approved.
 But if you haven't decided which course to take yet, head over to our list of relevant courses on the Natural Therapy Pages.